jessivarela/dpbe_l2_pre_registration/README.md

 ### Description (optional)

-**Please give a brief description of your study, including some background, the purpose of the study, or broad research questions.**

-**Ex.**

-**Though there is strong evidence to suggest that sugar affects taste preferences, the effect has never been demonstrated in brownies.
-Therefore, we will measure taste preference for four different levels of sugar concentration in a standard brownie recipe to determine if the effect exists in this pastry.**

-**(The description should be no longer than the length of an abstract.
-It can give some context for the proposed study, but great detail is not needed here for your preregistration.)**

 Research has been done to determine if Spanish-English bilinguals are able to shift their voicing perception across aural controlled language contexts that are cued conceptually and perceptually (Gonzales & Lotto, 2013).
 An extension of that study was conducted by Gonzalez et al. (2017) where the researchers cued the language context only conceptually while using both Spanish-English bilinguals and French-English bilinguals and demonstrated that with only conceptual knowledge, bilinguals were still able to adjust their voicing perception.
 Casillas & Simonet (2018) conducted a study replicating the Gonzales and Lotto (2013) study through its methodology, where the cue for the language mode was done through an auditory stimuli perceptually .
 In that study, the researchers analyzed the double phonemic boundary effect in early and late bilinguals using a stimulus induced language mode that showed that early bilinguals, but not the lower proficient learners had effect of a double phonemic boundary.
 For the present study we will be analyzing the double phonemic boundary effect using Spanish-English early and late bilinguals with a context conceptually induced language mode.

 ### Hypotheses (required)

-**List specific, concise, and testable hypotheses.
-Please state if the hypotheses are directional or non-directional.
-If directional, state the direction.
-A predicted effect is also appropriate here.
-If a specific interaction or moderation is important to your research, you can list that as a separate hypothesis.**

 -  Bilingual listeners perceptually adjust to changes in pronunciation across languages based on their conceptual understanding of which language they are currently hearing (non-directional)